heyday/silverstripe-reusablehtml/README.md

 # SilverStripe Reusable Html

-All of Bootstrap's boilerplate element structures as composable templates, as well as some other common HTML structures (using [heyday/silverstripe-composeparser](https://github.com/heyday/silverstripe-composeparser)).
+All of Bootstrap's boilerplate element structures as composable templates, as well as some other common HTML structures.
+Composable templates are achieved using [heyday/silverstripe-composeparser](https://github.com/heyday/silverstripe-composeparser), which also provides the short include syntax used in this readme (eg. `<:MyTemplate/>`).

 ## Installation (with composer)